panji530/Deep-subspace-clustering-networks/README.md

 The key thing to take care of during pre-training is early-stop, which means you need stop training once the reconstructed images are reasonably good (visually).
 This would make the later fine-tuning step easier.

 We also noted that there is an issue of numerical instablility for the current version due to the non-uniqueniss of SVD.
-Any suggestions for resolving this are welcome. +
+Any suggestions for resolving this are welcome.

 Dependencies:

-Tensorflow, numpy, sklearn, munkres, scipy
+Tensorflow, numpy, sklearn, munkres, scipy.